aslom/serverless-nyc-bai-case-study/README.md

 ## Setup required

-Makse sure <a href="https://docs.docker.com/install/#supported-platforms">Docker is installed</a> and you have IBM Cloud Account and cloud functions CLI installed and working.
+Make sure <a href="https://docs.docker.com/install/#supported-platforms">Docker is installed</a> and you have IBM Cloud Account and cloud functions CLI installed and working.

 ## Optional setup